 Course studied: BSc (Hons) Computer Science & Microprocessor Systems, 1985

-Current position: Chief Technology Officer, WorldPay
+Position at time of writing: Chief Technology Officer, WorldPay

 Interesting fact: Paul was given the opportunity to work in Silicon Valley at the height of the first dot-com boom

 Tell us about your background

 I was born and raised in Glasgow, attending St Gerard’s secondary for a year and then Lourdes secondary when I moved to Cardonald.
 As you did in those days, I left school after fifth year with five highers.
 Looking back, I received the best career advice possible from my higher maths teacher, Mr Miller, who directed me and my three pals to consider studying Electronics and Computing … an industry very much in its infancy.

 After graduating, I worked for short spells at Barr & Strouds (now Thales) and Philipps, working on real-time embedded software.
 These were great entry level jobs.
 I then spent nine years at British Telecoms Software Engineering centre in Glasgow.
 BT were a great engineering company to work for and it was only because of an opportunity to work in Silicon Valley, that I left.
 It was 1997 and the height of the (first) dot-com boom; an amazing time to be there and an amazing learning experience."

 Working abroad, even for a short time, really helps broaden your horizons and your thinking, and the opportunities available during that time were extraordinary.
 It was then that I started to appreciate the power of technology to transform whole industries and the way we live, but it needs to be combined with individual drive and leadership to make these changes happen.